psalaberria002/jenkins-plugins-resolver/docs/jpresolver.md

 ### Project file

 The [project file](project-file.md) can be provided via `-input` flag (defaults to the relative `plugins.json` file).

+### Jenkins .war file

+The Jenkins war file can be provided via `-war` flag and it will be used to improve the dependencies resolution from the provided Jenkins version.

 ### Optional